-GEBS General Admission Policies and Procedures Selection Criteria

-Selection of applicants for GEBS Programs is competitive.
-Applications are reviewed by GEBS Admissions Committees based on undergraduate and other graduate performance in general and on performance in the natural sciences in particular.
+GEBS General Admission Policies and Procedures Selection Criteria performance in the natural sciences in particular.
 In addition, performance on the Graduate Record Examination (MCAT for MSMS program) and letters of reference from former or current instructors and/or research supervisors are important in judging a student's preparedness for graduate study.